Here are some useful tips for improving your bonding program:

 Don’t find out the hard way that your agent won’t be the best source of servicing your bond needs!

 ▣ Improve and Maintain a Good Credit Record – Surety bond companies periodically check a variety of credit reporting sources and question irregularities.
 Trade payments should be kept current.
 Pull company ownership credit records regularly.
 If spotted, report errors for correction immediately.

-– TIP – IMPROVE COMPANY FINANCIAL PRESENTATION – Type and method of presenting a company’s financial strengths frequently assists a company’s overall objectives.
+▣ Improve the Company’s Financial Presentation – The type and method of presenting a company’s financial strengths frequently assist a company’s overall objectives.
 Larger bonds & lower premium requirements result.
 Employ a Certified Public Accountant, (CPA), to put together a financial statement for your company.
-If you already have a CPA financial statement, consider upgrading it’s quality.
-In order of sophistication, CPA’s compile, review or audit the financial positions of companies, the latter not needed except by the largest of companies.
+If you already have a CPA financial statement, consider upgrading its quality.
+In order of sophistication, CPAs compile, review, or audit the financial positions of companies, the latter not needed except by the largest of companies.
 An active construction company will have significant value in ongoing construction projects.
 Valuation of that incomplete work is most accurately expressed in the “percentage of completion” method of accounting.
-By presenting that usually increased valuation on even a mere compiled financial statement, (which is allowed to be calculated seperately from more conservative tax methods), a contractor’s bonding capacity will increase.
-Providing a financial statement at least “compiled” by a CPA is a less expensive way to increasing bonding capacity without breaking your budget.
+By presenting that usually increased valuation on even a mere compiled financial statement, (which is allowed to be calculated separately from more conservative tax methods), a contractor’s bonding capacity will increase.
+Providing a financial statement, and one at least “compiled” by a CPA, is a less expensive way to increase bonding capacity without breaking your budget.

 A contractor’s CPA using the format in the sample above is recommended compared to the immediate below sample which is acceptable but of inferior quality.
 That acceptability depends upon a contractor’s individual qualifications and needs.